 Sanctifying Grace: “Sanctity” means “holiness.”
-Sanctifying grace is the term we use to refer to the permanent and ongoing presence of God in your life helping you to remain holy and live according to His will.
+Sanctifying grace is the term we use to refer to the permanent and ongoing presence of God in your life, helping you to remain holy and live according to His will.
 When one is in a state of sanctifying grace, they are on their way to Heaven.
 All Christians are called to live habitually in sanctifying grace.
-To lose sanctifying grace one must commit a mortal sin.
-In that case, all sanctifying grace is lost and one may then be in need of a new actual grace to be called back to Christ.
+To lose sanctifying grace, one must commit a mortal sin.
+In that case, all sanctifying grace is lost, and one may then be in need of a new actual grace to be called back to Christ.

 Sanctifying grace is given in Baptism and remains as long as the person remains faithful to the will of God.
 This grace, therefore, is what makes us holy and just before God.
 If you are in a state of sanctifying grace, you are living in a relationship with Christ.
-He is alive within you and you are living in Him.
+He is alive within you, and you are living in Him.
 Sanctifying grace comes to us in varying degrees.
 The greatest of saints are consumed by this grace and led by it in all their actions.
-That person one step away from mortal sin is also in sanctifying grace, but to a much lesser degree.
+That person who is one step away from mortal sin is also in sanctifying grace, but to a much lesser degree.

 Sacramental Grace: This is a term used to specify the grace given to us through the Sacraments.
 It’s first given in Baptism and is subsequently given through our participation in every other Sacrament.
 Sacramental graces have the goal of enabling us to permanently live in sanctifying grace and, in fact, produce sanctifying grace in our lives.
 The only distinction here is that sacramental grace is sanctifying grace that comes to us through the Sacraments.

 Special Graces: These graces are given in various forms of charisms.
 A charism is a special gift of God given to a person so as to build up the Church and fulfill a mission for the good of others.
 These charisms could be mysterious in the sense of being an ability to prophesy, speak in tongues, or perform miracles.
-They can also be special gifts given to enable one to be good administrators within the Church or perform other special functions proper to one’s vocation such as being a dedicated mom or dad.
+They can also be special gifts given to enable one to be good administrators within the Church or perform other special functions proper to one’s vocation, such as being a dedicated mom or dad.
 A charism is given always for the good of others.

 In Matthew’s Gospel we read:

 Do not store up for yourselves treasures on earth, where moth and decay destroy, and thieves break in and steal.
 But store up treasures in heaven, where neither moth nor decay destroys, nor thieves break in and steal.
-(Matthew 6:19-20)
+(Mt 6:19–20)

 Merit can be seen as that which is owed someone first by the community.
 If we do evil, we merit rebuke and punishment from others.
 If we do good, we merit their praise and gratitude.